PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 QNode that they belong to.
 QNode circuit construction happens only when the QNode is evaluated.
 On QNode evaluation, the quantum function is executed.

-Operators are queued to the QNode on instantiation, by having :meth:`Operator.__init__` call the :meth:`Operator.queue` method.
+Operators are queued to the QNode on instantiation, by having :meth:`.Operator.__init__` call the :meth:`.Operator.queue` method.
 The operators themselves queue themselves to the surrounding :class:`~.QueuingContext`.

 Measurement functions such as :meth:`qml.expval` are responsible for queuing observables.